Madhubala: Personal life

-Born in an orthodox family, Madhubala was deeply religious and practiced Islam since her childhood.
+Born in an orthodox Muslim family, Madhubala was deeply religious and practiced Islam since her childhood.
 After securing her family financially in the late 1940s, she rented a bungalow on Peddar Road in Bombay and named it "Arabian Villa".
 It became her permanent residence until death.
-She learnt driving at the age of 12 and by adulthood was an owner of five cars: Buick, Chevrolet, Station wagon, Hillman, and Town & Country (which was owned by only two people in India at that time, Maharaja of Gwalior and Madhubala).
+She learned driving at the age of 12 and by adulthood was the owner of five cars: Buick, Chevrolet, Station wagon, Hillman, and Town & Country (which was owned by only two people in India at that time, the other one being the Maharaja of Gwalior).
 As a native speaker of three Hindustani languages, she began learning English in 1950 from former actress Sushila Rani Patel and grew fluent in the language in three months.
-She also kept eighteen Alsatian dogs as pets in Arabian Villa.
+She also kept eighteen Alsatian dogs as pets at Arabian Villa.

-In mid-1950, Madhubala was diagnosed with an incurable ventricular septal defect in her heart during a medical checkup; the diagnosis was not made a public information as it could jeopardize her career.
+In 1950, Madhubala was diagnosed with an incurable ventricular septal defect in her heart (hole in the heart); the diagnosis was not made public as it could jeopardize her career.

 Philanthropy

 She performed actively in charity, which led editor Baburao Patel to call her the "queen of charity".
-In 1950, she donated ₹5,000 each to children suffering from polio myelitis and to the Jammu And Kashmir relief fund, and ₹50,000 for the refugees from East Bengal.
+In 1950, she donated ₹5,000 each to children suffering from polio myelitis and to the Jammu and Kashmir relief fund, and ₹50,000 for the refugees from East Bengal.
 Madhubala's donation sparked off a major controversy due to her religious beliefs and received wide coverage in the media at that time.
 Subsequently, she kept her charity work guarded and donated anonymously.
 In 1954, it was revealed that Madhubala had been regularly giving monthly bonuses to the lower staff of her studios.
 She also gifted a camera crane to the Film and Television Institute of India in 1962, which is operational even today.